Sustainable Solutions

 Water Reclamation

 Supplying sufficient water to the planned Vandenberg Dunes project was always the greatest obstacle.
-Through the course of the project The Larkin Group had to repeatedly adjust to changing conditions and rapidly strategize effective new water plans.
+Through the course of the project The Larkin Group had to repeatedly adjust to changing conditions and rapidly strategize effective new water sources.
+Our most recent proposal would have used cleaned produced water (oil water).

 We are currently testing the latest technologies to clean this water to high quality standards so that it meets environmental regulations and is a proven benefit to the community.